 Raises an undef exception with a stacktrace, indicating that Module:Function/N is undefined.

-This function is called by the run-time system if a call is made to Module:Function(Arg1,.., ArgN) and Module:Function/N is undefined.
-Note that undefined_function/3 is evaluated inside the process making the original call.
+This function is called by the runtime system if a call is made to Module:Function(Arg1,.., ArgN) and Module:Function/N is undefined.
+Notice that this function is evaluated inside the process making the original call.

-This function will first attempt to autoload Module.
-If that is not possible, an undef exception will be raised.
+This function first attempts to autoload Module.
+If that is not possible, an undef exception is raised.

-If it was possible to load Module and the function Function/N is exported, it will be called.
+If it is possible to load Module and function Function/N is exported, it is called.

-Otherwise, if the function '$handle_undefined_function'/2 is exported, it will be called as '$handle_undefined_function'(Function, Args).
+Otherwise, if function '$handle_undefined_function'/2 is exported, it is called as '$handle_undefined_function'(Function, Args).